 Dr. Ray E. Parsons, a medical entomologist and the assistant director for the Mosquito Control Division in Houston, Texas, says it is difficult to determine the effectiveness of pesticide spraying because there are currently no accurate means of measuring Culex mosquito populations.
 (As we discuss in Appendix 1, Culex is the most common type of mosquito that carries West Nile virus.)
 Therefore, scientists cannot accurately determine what percentage of the population has decreased after spraying.

 An article in the Journal of the American Mosquito Control Association showed that long-range effects of pesticide spraying can actually increase the number of mosquitoes by destroying their natural predators.
 Additionally, mosquitoes that survive the spraying may become resistant, longer-lived, more aggressive, and have an increased prevalence of the virus within their bodies.

 Costs: It May be Cheaper??? to Focus on Prevention Methods

-examples of any cost/benefit analyses?]
+[Does anyone have examples of any cost/benefit analyses?]

 Costs for mosquito management programs vary with size and geography.
 Education, larviciding, and monitoring can be costly, yet many??? communities still have considerable savings.
 Reduced risks to the public and our environment make the investment well worth it.